 There are many issues to be considered when one negotiates a commercial lease.
-Commercial lease covers long period of time and the monetary stake is high.
-We advise our clients to take the time fully negotiating the lease.
+A commercial lease covers a long period of time and the monetary stake is high.
+We advise our clients to spend sufficient time fully negotiating the lease.
 Our firm can help you in all steps of contract negotiation.

 - Indemnification Issues